American Family Insurance ALL-USA Fox Valley prep awards

 GIRLS’ BASKETBALL

-1. Appleton North (12-0): Top-ranked Lightning (Division 1) have 1.5-game lead in FVA over second-place Hortonville.
-Next: Friday at Appleton West.
+1. Appleton North (15-0): Lightning continue to impress in collecting wins over Appleton West and Kimberly the past week.
+Next: Friday vs. Appleton East.

-2. Wrightstown (11-1): Tigers ranked No. 1 in AP poll in Division 3 and are holding opponents to just 35 points per game during four-game winning streak.
-Next: Today vs. Freedom.

-3. Hortonville (8-2): Polar Bears win nail-biter over Appleton West 43-42 last Thursday and are ranked No. 6 in latest AP Division 2 poll.
-Next: Friday at Appleton East.
+3. Hortonville (10-3): Polar Bears win back-to-back games over Appleton East and Kaukauna this week.
+Next: Friday at Oshkosh West.

-4. Freedom (10-2): Irish suffer tough 47-44 loss to Little Chute last Thursday but still ranked No. 6 in Division 3 in AP poll.
-Next: Today at Wrightstown.
+4. Wrightstown (12-2): Tigers rebound from loss to Freedom with 60-58 victory over Luxemburg-Casco.
+Next: Friday at Little Chute.

-5. Seymour (10-4): Thunder just one game behind West De Pere in Bay Conference standings.
-Next: Friday at Green Bay West.
+5. Seymour (11-4): Thunder quietly having a solid season and a win over West De Pere today would give it a share of the Bay Conference lead.
+Next: Today vs. West De Pere.

 PLAYERS OF THE WEEK